silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ``sudo pacman -Syu easyeffects lsp-plugins calf zam-plugins-lv2``

-# Launch EasyEffects and apply presets either from this repository or download the one provided here in .json format
+# Launch EasyEffects and apply presets either from this repository or download the one provided here LoudnessEqualizer.json:

 * https://github.com/Digitalone1/EasyEffects-Presets